-Multi-class Graph Clustering via Approximated $p$-Resistance (Short Preview of Paper)
+Multi-class Graph Clustering via Approximated -Resistance (Short Preview of Paper)

 In this article, I’d like to preview our recent ICML paper.